FelixFester/HentaiCMS/README.md

 * 'example.com/index.php?page=aboutme/games': content/aboutme/games.md

 ## Installation
-Download latest version from releases.
-Unpack in your website folder and done!
+To get all latest updates, just download code as .zip archive from GitHub, unpack in root folder of your website and done!

-You can also just download whole repository as .zip file, but keep in mind what changes here might be quite unstable.
-Or not.

 # Requirements
 - PHP.
 - Nginx.
 You may try Apache or anything else, but 100% work here is not guaranteed.
+- Engine must be in root path of your website, otherwise, it will not work.

 ---